sal55/langs/Z80-Project.md

 And yet, an early 80s Z80-based computer could still loads lots of useful work.

-**Note** Some instructions are fiddly to emulate but only took a small number of clock ticks in the original hardware.
+* Some instructions are fiddly to emulate but only took a small number of clock ticks in the original hardware.
 Others are easy but took lots of clicks.
 So emulation speed depends on the mix of instructions.

+* There are different categories of emulators; some will try and model the hardware more precisely, a clock tick at a time, even keep track of pin signals.
+Mine isn't one of those!
+It simply runs my code to get results, and counts how many ticks are used.

 ### Example Program